rdbo/sigma-linux/README.md

 # Installing
 - Download the ISO from the latest release
-- Burn the ISO into a USB drive or some device: `sudo dd if=alpine-sigma-edge-x86_64.iso of=/dev/sdX`
+- Burn the ISO into a USB drive or some device (run as root, use the proper device name): `dd if=alpine-sigma-edge-x86_64.iso of=/dev/sdX`
-- Boot into Sigma Linux and run the command `setup-sigma`
+- Boot into Sigma Linux and login as the user `root` with no password
+- Open a terminal with `Super + Enter` and run the command: `setup-sigma`
 - Follow the installation steps and reboot

 # Building